 As the self-proclaimed “largest professional network” in the world, LinkedIn is a highly proficient resource for both prospective employers and job seekers.

-With numerous options available, and evolving algorithms, it can be slightly confusing to ascertain how much it will cost to post a role on LinkedIn and what job title should be given.
+With numerous options available, like posting jobs and evolving algorithms, it can be slightly confusing to ascertain how much it will cost to post a role on LinkedIn and what job title should be given.

-Fortunately, we have you listed all the information you need to know in order to assess your options prior to posting a job on Linkedin.
+Fortunately, we have listed all the information you need to know in order to post a job and assess your options prior to a LinkedIn job posting.

 LinkedIn boasts over 810 million users.
 These users are located in over 200 countries across the globe.
 The platform is widely used by job seekers and prospective employers alike.